Dear Senator Warren,

 Under the new American system being built by Trump, we can see that legal protections for minorities will be stripped, and that minorities will face economic, institutionalized, and cultural discrimination.
 We can see that our immigrant friends and neighbors will be imprisoned, interrogated, and deported.
 We see our government engaging in the kind of oppressive treatment that our parents and grandparents fled when coming to America.

 There have been many reports of various people expressing “grave concern” and even “outrage.”
 Expressing outrage is not enough: we must stop this before opposition becomes impossible.
 We implore you to help find a way to organize and harness these concerns into an effective response that goes beyond outrage.
-We do not want our efforts, our daily work, and our tax dollars supporting violations of the constitution.
+We do not want our daily efforts, our tax dollars, and our standing as Americans going to support violations of the constitution.
 What else can we do to stop this catastrophe?

 David Bau and Heidi Yeh